PreethiSV1/Brew-Crew/README.md

 7. In Firebase console of the app, set up Sign-in method under Authentication.
 (Email and Password, Anonymous)

 8. Edit auth.dart to contain a class called AuthService to assist in sign in anonymously, sign in with email and password, register with email, sign out.

-  - Create FirebaseAuth instance
-  - Use the instance to create a (Future) function for signing in anonymously and returns the user
+Create FirebaseAuth instance and use the instance to create a (Future) function for signing in anonymously and return the user.

 9. Create user.dart file that returns uid of the user if signed in